-- Physically inactive (fewer than three times a week).
+- physical inactivity (exercising fewer than three times a week).

 The staggering numbers add up to a crisis for America.

 A host of complications can accompany diabetes, including nerve damage; skin disorders; eye complications including glaucoma, cataracts and blindness; cardiovascular disease; high blood pressure; stroke, and lower-limb amputations.

 Here are the top 5 things to know and do about diabetes.

 1. Get educated.